Definition of Agency Law: Everything You Need to Know

 If an agent fails to carry out any of the above duties, resulting in the principal suffering damage of any kind, the principal may win a tort case against the agent for breach of duty.

 If you need help with the definition of agency law, you can post your job on the UpCounsel marketplace.
 UpCounsel accepts only the top five percent of lawyers on its site.
-Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work on behalf of companies like Stripe, Google and Twilio.
+Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work on behalf of companies like Menlo Ventures, Google and Airbnb.